The Song:Before going with the Dust Brothers for

 Vultures tours, as well.
 The band seemed to really love playing the song.
 Justin is still the star of the song, and sings back-up as well.
 Beck introduced the song on March 5, 2000, by saying "This ain't no disco.
 This is rock and roll!
 Flying high again!"
 These

-Vultures versions are probably the fastest, and longest (i.e., May 2, 2000), yet.
-After listening to a number of these speedy run-throughs on bootleg, it's a shock listening to the almost-tame version on
+Vultures versions are probably the fastest, and longest (see, May 2, 2000), yet.
+After listening to a number of these speedy high pace versions on bootleg, it's a shock listening to the almost-tame version on

 Odelay!

-Seven shows into the tour with the Flaming Lips, they and Beck introduced a full band version of "Minus" into the set.
+Seven shows into the tour with the Flaming Lips, Beck re-introduced a full band version of "Minus" into the set.
 It was done very fast, as a kind of an electronic punk jam.
-They only did it together twice on the first leg, and twice on the second leg (4 out of 30 shows, total).
+However, it was infrequent, and they only did it together twice on the first leg, and twice on the second leg (4 out of their 30 shows).